johnb30/gdelt_download/README.md

 `python download_daily.py schedule_upload -d ~/gdelt/ --bucket gdelt --folder daily/`

-Where `-d` is the flag for the directory to which the files should be written, `--bucket` indicates the name of the S3 bucket, and `--folder` is the optinal argument indicating a folder within the bucket.
+Where `-d` is the flag for the directory to which the files should be written, `--bucket` indicates the name of the S3 bucket, and `--folder` is the optional argument indicating a folder within the bucket.